Dyalog/APLCourse/docs/array-logic-data-driven-conditionals.md

 Arrays with $3$ or more dimensions are sometimes called <dfn>cube</dfn> or <dfn>cuboid</dfn>, but they are generally referred to as <dfn>N-dimensional arrays</dfn>, <dfn>rank-N arrays</dfn> or <dfn>high rank arrays</dfn>.

-The total spent on each item is a row-wise sum:
+For our `cost` matrix, the total spent on each item is a row-wise sum:
 ```APL
       +/cost    ⍝ The total cost over the week
 ```